anabaei/Javascript/promises.md

 ```
 ## Tasks and Microtasks
 * In v8 there are `tasks` and `microtasks`. `Tasks` handle events like `io` or `setTimeout` and execute one at a time
-* Microtasks implement deffered execution for `async await` and `promises`.
+* Microtasks implement defferent execution for `async await` and `promises`.
 Microtasks queue is always empty before execution returns to `event loop`.